How does the Church get its Spiritual Power Back?

-What do 1st and 2nd Kings Teach us About Surviving and Thriving in Tough Spiritual Times?
+What do 1st and 2nd Kings Teach us About how God Works in Tough Times?

 Our wrongdoings testify against us, Lord, act for the sake of Your name!
 Our apostasies have indeed been many.
 We have sinned against You– Jeremiah 14:7 NASB